-Choose what you want to code at based on the files you've already coded to by clicking Select and choosing the relevant project items for each of the following:
+Choose what you want to code to based on the files you've already coded to by clicking Select and choosing the relevant project items for each of the following:

 Adjust the slider to influence how much coding NVivo will create, for example if you choose:

-Less—NVivo uses a higher threshold to determine similarity when comparing each text passage to each node.
+Less—NVivo uses a higher threshold to determine similarity when comparing each text passage to each code.

-More—NVivo uses a lower threshold to determine similarity when comparing each text passage to each node.
+More—NVivo uses a lower threshold to determine similarity when comparing each text passage to each code.

 Checking existing coding patterns

-NVivo checks the existing coding patterns in the nodes you have selected to code at to determine their suitability for pattern-based coding.
+NVivo checks the existing coding patterns in the codes you have selected to code to to determine their suitability for pattern-based coding.

-Once the check is complete, you will receive feedback on the suitability of your nodes.
-If any issues are detected, NVivo displays a warning message—for example, to indicate that there is insufficient coding at a node.
+Once the check is complete, you will receive feedback on the suitability of your codes.
+If any issues are detected, NVivo displays a warning message—for example, to indicate that there is insufficient coding to a code.

-You can click the Expand buttons to view the nodes for each message.
-Nodes with warnings will not be used to code at due to the issues detected.
-However, if you still want to code at a node, you can select it again in this step of the Wizard.
+You can click the Expand buttons to view the codes for each message.
+Codes with warnings will not be used to code to due to the issues detected.
+However, if you still want to code to a code, you can select it again in this step of the Wizard.